 Becoming an HGV driver can take some time and patience is needed to follow the correct steps following the governments guidelines.
 Experience is required to become confident in operating HGV vehicles.
 You will also need experience importing and exporting potential goods for the company you wish to work for.
-HGV training schools can help you get your HGV license as quick as possible, however this process cannot be rushed.
+HGV training courses schools can help you get your HGV license as quick as possible, however this process cannot be rushed.
 In this blog we will discuss how you become a professional HGV driver.
 Keep scrolling to learn more:

 Acquiring a Licence

 To begin the process of getting your license, you will need to complete a medical check.
 This is to check you are fit and healthy to drive a heavy goods vehicle.
-Following this medical check, you can then apply for your provisional entitlement to begin your HGV training.
+Following this medical check, you can then apply for your provisional entitlement to begin your HGV driver training.
 This can take around 6 weeks to receive.
 Once you have the entitlement, you can then take the theory tests required – a hazard perception and a multiple-choice test needs to be passed before the practical tests can be taken.

 HGV Practical Training